 Though I try to grow as much as possible, I’ll likely never have access to coconuts in my yard.
 That’s ok though, because the money I save growing vegetables can go towards buying things I can’t grow that I otherwise may not be able to afford!

 Vitacost is a great place to find wholesome foods as well as vitamins and supplements.
-They offer free shipping on orders over $49 so I will make sure I meet that minimum (of only things I was going to buy anyway).
+They offer free shipping on orders over $49 so I will make sure I meet that minimum.

 In the Kitchen

 Instant pot – I love my instant pot!
 I had been toying around with the idea of getting one for a while but I finally took the plunge when I realized you can make yogurt in it!

 Food Processor – I couldn’t live without my food processor.
 I own and love this one.